nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 *Diagram of CalendarCommandInterpreter*
 1. When a user enters a calendar-related command, the command is analysed by `CalendarCommandInterpreter`.
 1. Once determined, the relevant information (eg. semester, academic year) are extracted by `CalendarParser`.
-1. Then, only if semester equals 1 or 2 (i.e. valid number), an `EventsSeperator` object is created.
+1. Then, only if semester equals 1 or 2 (i.e. valid number), an `EventsSeperator` object which extends `Command` is created.
-1. `EventSeperator` extends `Command`, therefore, the object created is a command too.
 1. This command is then returned `CalendarCommandInterpreter#decideCommand` which returns to `Pac#run` to call `Command#execute`.
 1. If the command is invalid, the interpreter throws PacException to inform the user.

 #### Program flow
 1. When the user enters the calendar-related command, the command is analysed by CalendarCommandInterpreter and